Troubleshooting

 If the APM server does not respond successfully, have a look at the APM server logs to verify that the server is actually running.
 Also make sure to configure your firewalls so that the host the agent runs on can open HTTP connections to the APM server.

-Kibana APM app shows "unknown route"edit
+Kibana APM app shows "unknown route"

 By default, transactions are named with the Servlet name that handled the request.
 Thus, if request does not reach a servlet, the Agent defaults to naming the transaction "unknown route"